fabric8io/fabric8/tooling/migration/src/test/resources/profiles/docs/fabric/faqConfig.md

 and so be on the CLASSPATH so you can access it that way (or you could access it relative to the current working directory if you prefer).

-Thats how the log4j.properties file gets added from the profile to the classpath: https://github.com/jstrachan/fabric8/tree/kube/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/containers/java.profile/overlayFiles/classes
+That's how the log4j.properties file gets added from the profile to the classpath: https://github.com/jstrachan/fabric8/tree/kube/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/containers/java.profile/overlayFiles/classes